Metadata.

 values depend on the exact context, as described in subsequent sections of this specification.

-element has a name
+If a meta element has a name

 attribute, it sets document metadata.
 Document metadata is expressed in terms of name-value pairs,

-attribute on the meta
+the name attribute on the meta element giving the

-attribute on the same element giving
+name, and the content attribute on the same element giving

 the value.
 The name specifies what aspect of metadata is being set; valid names and the meaning of

 their values are described in the following sections.
-If a meta
+If a meta element has no content attribute, then the value part of the metadata name-value

 pair is the empty string.

-IDL attributes must reflect the
+The name and content IDL attributes must reflect the

 respective content attributes of the same name.
-The IDL attribute httpEquiv
+The IDL attribute httpEquiv must reflect the content

-attribute http-equiv
+attribute http-equiv.

 This specification defines a few names for the name

-attribute of the meta
+attribute of the meta element.

 Names are case-insensitive, and must be compared in an ASCII case-insensitive manner.

-The value must be a short free-form string giving the name of the Web application that the
+application-nameThe value must be a short free-form string giving the name of the Web application that the

 page represents.
-If the page is not a Web application, the application-name
+If the page is not a Web application, the application-name metadata name must not be used.

-Translations of the Web application's name may be given, using the lang
+Translations of the Web application's name may be given, using the lang attribute to specify the language of each name.

-There must not be more than one meta
+There must not be more than one meta element with a given language

-attribute set to the value application-name
+and with its name attribute set to the value application-name per document.

 User agents may use the application name in UI in preference to the page's

-, since the title might include status messages and the like relevant to the
+title, since the title might include status messages and the like relevant to the

 status of the page at a particular moment in time instead of just being the name of the